OmarHossamEldin/medical-complex-services/README.md

     - Outing a patient
     - Entering an associate with a patient( have two options: inside or outside the medical card)
     - Money remainder option

+## Garage

+### Scenario Flow

+When a driver is getting into the parking, the flow of the steps they do is:

+1. The driver stops by the ticket kiosk
+1. The driver shows his/her driving license.
+1. The System Worker scans the driving license
+1. Side photo of the driver

+### Functional Requirements

+#### Driver

+##### Pre-assumptions

+* A driver is expected to have either one or multiple car.

+#### Pricing

+##### Daily

+if it's a daily visit, pricing is measured through the following criteria:

+* Each hour in the spent hours inside the parking has different price decided by the administration.

+    For example: The driver spent 5 hours:
+    - Hour 1: 5 L. E.
+    - Hour 2: 3 L. E.
+    - Hour 3-5: 1 L. E.

+* There is a maximum price limit chosen per number of hours For example: The driver spend 26 hours.
+    - Price is 25 L. E if number of hours passes 24 hours.

+##### Subscribtion

+* For each subscribtion, there has to be a financial categories where the price differs for each.

+    For example:
+    - Non-Military Citizens Subscribtion: 150 L. E.
+    - Soliders Subscribtion: 120 L. E.
+    - Officers Subscribtion: 90 L. E.

+* The module should automatically reject the subscribtion if it expired.

+#### Entrace and Leaving

+* Each transaction calculation is done through scanning a barcode (that is given at the driver entrance) on leaving.
+* Whether the driver visit is a subscribtion or daily, system worker should register their visit (if it's a subscribtion, you should add it to the driver history).
+* On leaving the recepit should contain the following fields, fields should be personalized and shouldn't contain general information (such as prices for different driver category)
+    * Driver name.
+    * Price.
+    * Driver category.
+    * Daily visit or Subscribtion .
+    * Fines with their reasons.

+#### Administration

+There has to be an auditing panel where the admin is able to detect fraud transactions.

+##### Offline Workaround
+In case the main system goes off, the system worker is expected to start using paper to register the incoming drivers.
+However, when the main system comes back, there has to be an administration panel that allows:

+* Adding a driver visit
+* Checking out a driver visit
+* Print receipts

+#### Reports

+The module should use the system's reporting engine to provide the module administrator some beneficial details about the module.